niqdev/mobile-carrier-bot/README.md

 # mobile-carrier-bot

-A bot to access mobile carrier services implemented in Scala using Tagless Final style
+A bot to access mobile carrier services implemented with the Typelevel stack using Tagless Final style

 ## Endpoints